mcgregorsa/azure-network-protocols/README.md

 - Filter Wireshark for DHCP (Dynamic Host Configuration Protocol).
   - Note: DHCP uses UPD Ports 67 and 68.
-- Open Notepad and create a .bat file.
-See image for contents.
+- Open Notepad and create a .bat file. (see image for contents.)
   - Save file as dhcp.bat
   - In explorer, view>hidden to see ProgramData folder.
   - Save .bat to that location.